Optimization for Microsoft Teams

 For more information, see Prepare your organization’s network for Microsoft Teams.

 In terms of bandwidth requirements, optimization for Microsoft Teams can use a wide variety of codecs for audio (OPUS/G.722/PCM G711) and video (H264).

 The peers negotiate these codecs during the call establishment process using the Session Description Protocol (SDP) Offer/Answer.
-Citrix minimum recommendations are:
+Citrix minimum recommendations per user are:

 |Audio (each way)||~ 90 kbps||G.722|

 |Audio (each way)||~ 60 kbps||Opus*|

 |Video (each way)||~ 700 kbps||H264 360p @ 30 fps 16:9|

 |Screen sharing||~ 300 kbps||H264 1080p @ 15 fps|